Leibniz's law and paraconsistent models of ZFC: Introduction

-Going to the central issue of this paper, recall that Boolean-valued models were introduced with the intention to simply the {\em Forcing} method by Vop\u{e}nka.
+Going to the central affair of this paper, recall that Boolean-valued models were introduced with the intention to simplify the {\em Forcing} method by Vop\u{e}nka.
 Afterwards, Scott, Solovay and Vop\u{e}nka in 1965 proposed to present models for Zermelo-Fraenkel Set Theory (ZF); an excellent exposition of the theory can be found in the Bell's book, \cite{Bell}.
-This idea allowed obtaining models for Intuitionistic version of Zermelo-Fraenkel Set Theory through working Heyting-valued models, \cite{Bell1}.
-Using Boolean-valued models, it is possible to see that the axiom of {\em Choice} is validated over them; i.e., it is commonly said that Boolean-valued mode are models ZFC.
+This idea allowed obtaining models for the Intuitionistic version of Zermelo-Fraenkel Set Theory working through Heyting-valued models, \cite{Bell1}.
+Meanwhile using Boolean-valued models, it is possible to see that the {\em Axiom of Choice} (AC) is validated over them; i.e., it is commonly said that Boolean-valued models are models of ZFC.
+Recently, it was considered F-structure valued models as new models of ZF in \cite{FS0}; these models are also models of da Costa logic $C_\omega$ that we shall use in these notes.

-In this paper, we construct $F$-structures valued models as adapting the machinery developed to Boolean and Heyting case.
-With these new structures, we are able to prove that every axiom of ZF is validated over them; besides, we discuss the central r\^ole of Leibniz law in the proof.
-These facts allow us to consider paraconistent set theories over both (paraconsistent) Nelson's and da Costa's logics, using the propositional axioms for first-order formulas and set-theoretic axioms of Zermelo-Fraenkel.
-Moreover, we built bi-valuation valued models and prove that they are good enough to get paraconsistent model of ZFC.